-- In a large non-stick pan or cast iron skillet, heat up the olive oil in medium setting.
+- In a large non-stick pan or cast-iron skillet, heat up the olive oil in a medium setting.
 Check if the oil is hot enough by testing a piece of grated potato – must sizzle when it touches the oil.

 - Spread the potatoes in the skillet evenly on one layer then press down using a spatula.
 Let it cook undisturbed for about 2 minutes.

 - Stir to flip, then, cook the other side for another 2 minutes.
 Repeat this until the potatoes are nicely browned and crispy.
 This would take another 4 to 8 minutes.
 This can be shortened for the next batches because the pan will be hotter by then.

 - Put them in a plate lined with paper towels to drain excess oil.
 After about a minute, transfer to a serving plate while hot, season with additional salt if you find it necessary.